-- Grade 2 incidents are the highest demand evidenced by the large unresourced list and likely due to the tendency to 'over-grade' incidents. - Currently limited insight and analysis as data has only been available from March 2022.
+- Grade 1 median response times are consistent with the geographical size of each LPA. - Grade 2 incidents are the highest demand evidenced by the large unresourced list and likely due to the tendency to 'over-grade' incidents. - Currently limited insight and analysis as data has only been available from March 2022.
 Further data is needed to provide insight and analysis on long term trends.